-General Remarks

-The subject property comprises a purpose built mid terraced chalet style villa located within a residential area lying to the south of Glasgow City Centre where surrounding properties are similar in age and character.

-Adequate local shopping, educational and public transport facilities are available close by.

-There is a lane located to the rear of the property.

-At the time of inspection the property was found to be in a fair condition having regard to its age and character.
-A small number of items were noted as requiring attention and repairs should be carried out to these in early course to prevent any further damage to the property.

-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the open plan nature of the kitchen and dining room and the creation of the rear doors off the dining room.
+General Remarks The subject property comprises a two storey detached villa located within a private residential estate lying to the south of Glasgow city centre where surrounding properties are similar in both age and character.
+Adequate local shopping, educational and public transport facilities are available nearby.
+At the time of inspection the property was found to be in a good condition having regard to its age and character.
+A small number of items were noted as requiring attention and repairs should be carried out in early course to prevent any further damage to the property.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the conversion of the garage to form further habitable accommodation and the addition of the conservatory.
+Essential Repairs None noted.
+Estimated cost of essential repairs £ N/A Retention recommended?
+Yes X No Amount £ N/A

-Some isolated damp meter readings were recorded within the dining room and kitchen requiring an element of repair/ongoing maintenance.

-Essential Repairs

-None.

-Estimated cost of essential repairs £ Retention recommended?
-Yes X No Amount £

 Comment on Mortgageability

-The property forms suitable mortgage provider. e security for mortgage purposes subject to the specific lending criteria o fany
+The property forms suitable mortgage provider. le security for mortgage purposes subject to the specific lending criteria o f any

 Valuations

-Market value in present condition Market value on completion of essential repairs Insurance reinstatement value (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) Is a reinspection necessary? \$\frac{\frac{340,00}{2}}{\frac{310,00}{2}}\$\$ \[\text{Yes } \text{X} \]
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 350,000 £ N/A £ 300,000

 Buy To Let Cases

-month Short Assured Tenai ge of monthly rental income for the property assuming a letting on a 6 ncy basis? here there is a steady demand for rented accommodation of this type? £ Yes No
+What is the reasonable rangementh Short Assured Tenan ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

-more there is a steady definant for remod accommodation or this type.
+Is the property in an area w here there is a steady demand for rented accommodation of this type?
+Yes No

 Declaration

-Signed Security Print Code [510841 = 6299] Electronically signed by:-
+Signed Surveyor's name Security Print Code [424327 = 6949] Electronically signed by:- K Hall

-· rveyor's name K Hall

-Company name rofessional qualifications MRICS
+Surveyor's name Professional qualifications MRICS

-Company name J & E Shepherd Address 269 Kilmarnock Road, Glasgow, G43 1TX
+Company name J & E Shepherd

+Address 269 Kilmarnock Road, Glasgow, G43 1TX

 Telephone 0141 649 8020

-Fax ·
+Fax 0141 649 8444

-Report date
+Report date 15th July 2022